-- · conduct clinical development of XMT-1536, including our Phase 1 clinical study; - · seek regulatory approval for XMT-1522 and XMT-1536; - add personnel to support our product development efforts; - · continue our research and development efforts for new product opportunities; and - · continue to operate as a public company.
+- · conduct clinical development of XMT-1536, including our Phase 1 clinical study; - · seek regulatory approval for XMT-1536, if our development efforts are successful; - · add personnel to support our product development efforts; - · continue our research and development efforts for new product opportunities; and - · continue to operate as a public company.

-If we are required by the United States Food and Drug Administration, or FDA, or any equivalent foreign regulatory authority to perform clinical studies or studies in addition to those we currently expect to conduct, or if there are any delays in completing the clinical studies of XMT-1522 or XMT-1536, our expenses could increase.
+If we are required by the United States Food and Drug Administration, or FDA, or any equivalent foreign regulatory authority to perform clinical studies or preclinical studies in addition to those we currently expect to conduct, or if there are any delays in completing the clinical studies of XMT-1536, our expenses could increase.